Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-Git.md

 sudo apt-get install libgl1-mesa-dev:i386
 # If you are not using AMD Catalyst driver, you might also need:
-sudo apt-get install ocl-icd-libopencl1:i386 cp /usr/lib/i386-linux-gnu/libOpenCL.so.1 libOpenCL-32bit.so
+sudo apt-get install ocl-icd-libopencl1:i386
+# To enable OpenCL support, you need to add the OpenCL driver (the "ICD loader") to the VM plugins folder.
+For example, For AMD Catalyst driver (AMD GPUs)
+cp /usr/lib/i386-linux-gnu/libOpenCL.so.1 cogspur/lib/squeak/5.0-201704120850/libOpenCL.so
 ```
 If you get this error message (you won't get it if you run Cuis as admin or sudo):
 ```
 pthread_setschedparam failed: Operation not permitted Read e.g. https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/tag/r3732#linux
 ```
-Then you need to:
+Then you need to do this (just one time):
 ```
 ~/MyProject# sudo cp Cuis-Smalltalk-Dev/squeak.conf /etc/security/limits.d/squeak.conf
 ```